jingyiwang1209/news/README.md

 ### Secondly, create 3 queries to query the database to get the answers for the 3 questions.

-### A view function needs to be created for the efficient creation of query 1 (put it to the area as indicated in newsdb.py):
+### A view function needs to be created for the efficient creation of query 1 (put it in the area indicated in newsdb.py):
 ```
 subsq = "create view subsq as select path, count(*) as nums from public.log "\
         "where status = '200 OK' group by path order by nums desc;"